vanyasem/Lomiri-Arch/BUILDING-ARM.md

+# The following file is severely outdated and not officially supported as of now.
+Follow the project updates to be the first one to know when it gets implemeneted.

 ## (Advanced) Configure a local repository / build the packages

 The following instructions assume that you're building ARM packages on a `x86_64` host.